Monday, August 22, 2022

 They listened, Faye exclaimed, ‘That’s Field 3, he was delivering with us.’

-‘Yes he was, he was down here, but we only have Fen’s word on the tape that it was any sort of Tom in the car with her anyway.
+‘Yes he was but we only have Fen’s word on the tape that there really was any sort of Tom in the car with her anyway.
 And why would she be telling her own Tom which roads they should be taking?
 Both being locals?
-I can buy new Tom being with Fen, even driving … but why would she expect him to know the way without even nudging?
-And why towards Stranraer?’
+I can buy new Tom being with Fen, even driving … but why would she expect him to know the way if he’s not her Tom?
+And why towards Stranraer?
+Who would that benefit?
+Looks a getaway to me.’

-Lee added, ‘She may have been up to something, not necessarily bad, she may have still been for us … her Tom, you say, had the Audi down there with you, same Audi from Stranraer to our HQ, where we processed him.
-Tell us about Field 3.’
+Lee added, ‘She may have been up to something, not necessarily bad, she may have still been for us … her Tom, you say, had the Audi down with you, same Audi from Stranraer to our HQ, where we processed new Tom.
+Tell us more about Field 3.’

 ‘Ok,’ said Cam, ‘she used to stop in during such runs, via the low roads, at her home, so she said.
 This time round, local Tom used the Audi.
 Who was in the ditch?’

 ‘The boyfriend of Miss Braids,’ said Lee.
-‘Not the one in the footwell, as new Tom was dead.
-Who killed new Tom?
-Who killed Fen?’
+‘New Tom was dead.
+Who killed him?
+And who killed Fen?’

 ‘You tell us,’ said Cam.

 ‘Well clearly, a third party bumped off new Tom, if he was actually driving.
-My guess is Miss Braids … but why?
+My guess is Miss Braids did … but why?
 Some relationship?
-And who then was footwell?’
+I’m not sure Fen was even alive.
+But why the whole charade?
+Why was Fen’s body in there, why did the guy not just scarper?’

 ‘In one, Faye,’ said Cam.
 ‘Look, Fen did go to her home with this new Tom, her own Tom was also there … snoopy neighbours confirm.
 Field 3 Tom says they swapped cars … well, they did …he then made the journey to Gretna station in the Audi, then south to us.
-This was not as we’d arranged, we’d wanted to observe new Tom but when Field 3 got to Gretna, he had a plausible excuse … that there was a reception committee for new Tom.
-Naturally, all is denial there, but now deep suspicion.’
+This was not as we’d arranged, we’d wanted to observe new Tom but when Field 3 got to Gretna, he had a plausible excuse … that there was a reception committee for new Tom, so no check-in.’

 ‘Scarpered.
 Gone, no sign.’